Get started

 dscacheutil -q host -a name <domain-or-magic-dns-hostname>

-For example, searching up the IP address for a MagicDNS hostname will return:
+For example, searching for the IP address for a MagicDNS hostname returns:

 $ dscacheutil -q host -a name my-server